pvdz/zeparser3/tests/testcases/parser/assigns/assigning_to_keyword/gen/should_listen_to_use_strict_directive_in_global_bare/let.md

 `````
 throws: Parser error!
-  Let declaration missing binding names and `let` cannot be a regular var name in strict mode
+  Let declaration missing binding names and `let` cannot be a regular var or label name in strict mode

 "use strict"; let = x;
                   ^------- error